Kuratoro/zk.zettel.page/index.md

 Subreddit: <https://www.reddit.com/r/Zettelkasten/>

-This Zettelkasten is hosted by [/u/srid-](https://www.srid.ca) on [Github](https://github.com/srid/reddit.zettel.page) and is currently editable by anyone with a Github account.
+This Zettelkasten is hosted by [/u/srid-](https://www.srid.ca) on [Github](https://github.com/srid/reddit.zettel.page) and is currently editable by anyone with a Github account (see <how-to-edit?cf>).

 (Technical info: This site is managed by /u/srid-'s open source software called [Neuron](https://neuron.zettel.page/), which is normally used from the command line with a text editor; however you can also edit this site directly GitHub)